Branding & Toolkits

 Please refer to this branding material for the correct usage of the USDA logo, colors and fonts.
 These materials are available to you at no charge, but any and all uses must conform to these guidelines.
 Contact USDA for approval of other uses or applications by writing to: email@example.com.

 The USDA logo shall be reproduced in either one or two colors.
 The official colors for the USDA symbol are dark blue (PMS 288) and dark green (PMS 343).
 When reproduced in one color, the symbol shall be black.
 When the symbol is placed on a color field, it should be reversed to white.

 The USDA symbol is designated for display on all information products of the Department.
 To ensure maximum visibility, the preferred position of the symbol on most information products is the top left corner.

 When used in conjunction with symbol of other public and/or private-sector partners, the logo should be given equal placement and may be displayed without the Department name.
 If all of the symbols represent Federal organizations, the symbols should be placed in alphabetical order.
 If the organizations are a mix of Federal and non-Federal, the lead Federal agency symbol should appear first with the remaining symbols ordered as dictated by the situation.

 How to Use This Toolkit

-This toolkit is designed to help you get started with your local Super Bowl food safety campaign.
-In this toolkit you will find the materials you can use to promote safe food handling leading up to and during the big game on February 12, 2023.
+This toolkit is designed to help you get started with your Super Bowl Food Safety Campaign.
+In this toolkit you will find the materials you can use to promote safe food handling throughout your Super Bowl party.

 We have organized this material to help make your outreach informative, helpful and fun.
 Resources include: